S3 method for class 'cont_sample'

 type

-character string with the type of plot, either violin or density.
+character string with the type of plot, either beeswarm or violin or density.

 title